anabaei/Blockchain/README.md

 rand_number.toString()

-// use that number to create a Bitcoin address -- DON'T USE THIS ADDRESS ANYWHERE! var address = new bitcore.PrivateKey(rand_number).toAddress();
+// use that number to create a Bitcoin address -- DON'T USE THIS ADDRESS ANYWHERE!
+/// we use this random number and give it to privatekey function to create a private key in address which starts with one indicating this is bitcoin address

+var address = new bitcore.PrivateKey(rand_number).toAddress();

-// make a testnet Bitcoin address var address = new bitcore.PrivateKey(rand_number).toAddress(‘testnet’);
+// make a testnet Bitcoin address
+// now we generate an address for test net which would be different than the above address and starts with n not 1 to show this is for network var address = new bitcore.PrivateKey(rand_number).toAddress(‘testnet’);

-address

 > var bitcore = require('bitcore-lib');